Makosai/Makosai/README.md

 - ⚡ I like nerdy things (space, science, robots!) and enjoy Marvel

+- ⛰️ Hiking, roadtrips, auroras and mountains are cool and I do want to try bouldering sometime

 - 🧠 My username was inspired by the voice actor of Iroh

 <br />